QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 * ☕ Easier setup <small>(create an image, and deploy it for others to use)</small>
 * 🚀 Uniformize the environment <small>(same environment for everyone)</small>
 * 👉 Can be run everywhere <small>(Windows, Linux, macOS...)</small>
-* 🔥 Docker, unlike a VM, use the underlying host operating system resources such as the file system, the RAM, or the CPU...
+* 🔥 Docker, unlike a VM, uses the underlying host operating system resources such as the file system, the RAM, or the CPU...
 * ❌ Docker may **not** support some features, according to the operating system running the docker <small>(graphical interfaces, sound...)</small>
 </div><div>

 The easiest way to get started is to use [Docker desktop](https://www.docker.com/products/docker-desktop/).
-You may only install [docker engine](https://docs.docker.com/engine/install/) which only give access to the `docker` command.
+You may only install [docker engine](https://docs.docker.com/engine/install/) which only gives access to the `docker` command.

 ```shell!
 $ docker -v # test